handroll/handroll.github.io/site/index.md

 ### A website generator for software artisans

 handroll is a website generator designed to be simple and fast.
-The concept is
+The concept is easy:
-easy: you make content in your favorite format and handroll makes HTML out of it.
+you make content in your favorite format and handroll makes a website out of it.

 Want to make a blog using [Markdown][md]?
 No problem.
 How about a personal website in [reStructuredText][rst]?
 Sure thing.
 Maybe [Textile][text] is more